Photo: Austin Douglas Potts

-At the time of the incident, Potts was described as a contractor who was installing a new roof on the Sunset Cove Marina on Lake Cobb in Oklahoma.
+At the time of the incident, Potts was described as a contractor who was installing a new roof on the Sunset Cove Marina on the Oklahoma lake.

 The two teenage fishermen, who were on the lake for a practice session, took videos of Potts and an unidentified male in an aluminum jon boat repeatedly ramming their fiberglass bass boat.

 The ramming resulted in a crack in the hull of the bass boat and damage to both the outboard and trolling motors.

 The video was played on several Oklahoma television stations and went viral on the web.
 The story was also picked up by a number of national fishing publications.